This post may contain affiliate links. Please read our disclosure policy.

 You’ll definitely want to use fresh and ripe strawberries for this recipe.
 It will intensify that sweet flavor and make it irresistibly delicious.
-I love how easily this frosting comes together.
-This recipe for strawberry buttercream will taste better than anything you can find at the grocery store – I promise!

 How to Make Strawberry Frosting

-COMBINE.
+JUST BEAT!
+In a bowl, beat the butter until light and fluffy.
 Add the strawberry puree and mix to combine.